 To understand how this is possible, it is necessary to understand how polarization plays a role in multi-path environments.
-Most small wireless devices, such as wireless microphones, generate linearly polarized radio waves.
-This means that the electric field is always pointed in the same direction as the antenna.
-The receive antenna must generally be pointed in the same direction, or some fraction of power will be ignored.
+Most small wireless devices, such as wireless microphones, generate linearly polarized radio waves, consisting of an electric field and an orthogonally opposed magnetic field.
+The electric field is always pointed in the same plane as the antenna.
+The receive antenna must generally be oriented in the same plane as well, or some fraction of power will be ignored.
 While this is simple to ensure for fixed transmitter antennas, it is a problem when the transmitters are constantly in motion in a mobile bodypack or handheld form.